Sparcie/Bobsfury/source/readme.txt

 Here's a list of the pascal source files and a brief description

+defines.pas  - sets up conditional defines for each build type - primarily for hardware support selection (this file is included rather than used)
 Bjoy.pas     - Joystick hardware interface
 Bsystem.pas  - contained utility functions that have gradually been superseeded over time.
 Checkfile (for checking a file exists) is all that remains
 RLE.pas      - Run length encoder object - not actually used, but formed the basis of adding RLE compression to graphics and maps